Pontiac Vibe: Toyota Voltz

-With the exception of badging, the Voltz shared its exterior with the Vibe, including its Pontiac-designed twin front grilles.
+With the exception of badging and side mirrors, the Voltz shared its exterior with the Vibe, including its Pontiac-designed twin front grilles.
+In place of Pontiac's Arrowhead logo, the Voltz wears a stylized "V" insignia in-between the grilles and foldable side mirrors as opposed to non-foldable mirrors due to regulation.
 Along with the customary fitment of right-hand drive, the Voltz differed from the Vibe by sharing its interior design with the Matrix.
 With just over 10,000 units sold, Toyota ended sales of the Voltz with the Toyota Auris as its closest functional successor.

 Second generation (2008)

-The Vibe was redesigned, along with the Matrix, for the 2009 model year, and debuted at the December 2007 LA Auto Show.
+The Vibe was redesigned, along with the Matrix, for the 2009 model year, and debuted at the December 2007 L.A.
+Auto Show.
 First deliveries to dealerships were posted on GM's Website in April 2008, with comments that initial sales were brisk.
 The first units were delivered to buyers in early March.
 "The new Vibe's design is sporty yet completely functional," according to Ron Aselton, chief designer.
 "Clean lines, minimal overhangs, and wheels pushed to the corners give the vehicle a muscular stance."

-The GT trim and AWD options return, and two new inline-four engines (Toyota's 2.4-liter 2AZ-FE was also used on the Camry (and the 2005–2008 RAV4) for the AWD and GT trims as well as optional on the base trim, and a new 1.8-liter 2ZR-FE standard on the base trim) are offered.
+The GT trim and AWD options return, and two new straight-four engines (Toyota's 2.4-liter 2AZ-FE was also used on the Camry (and the 2005–2008 RAV4) for the AWD and GT trims as well as optional on the base trim, and a new 1.8-liter 2ZR-FE standard on the base trim) are offered.
 This was also Pontiac's last new model and remained as the brand's only remaining car for the 2010 model year.
 GM ceased Vibe's production in August 2009.